ymotongpoo/ymotongpoo/biography.md

 ## Shrot bio

-Yoshi Yamaguchi is a developer advocate on Google Cloud Platform at Google, where he works on system observability.
+Yoshi Yamaguchi is a developer advocate on Google Cloud, where he works on system observability.
 Yoshi has been leading and supporting developer communities over 10 years.
-(29 words, 190 chars)
+(26 words, 171 chars)

 ## Mid bio

-Yoshi Yamaguchi is a developer advocate on Google Cloud Platform at Google, where he works on system Observability; Especially Yoshi is working mainly on Cloud Operations product suite, OpenTelemetry and other Observability related OSS.
+Yoshi Yamaguchi is a developer advocate on Google Cloud, where he works on system Observability; Especially Yoshi is working mainly on Cloud Operations product suite, OpenTelemetry and other Observability related OSS.
 Yoshi has been leading and supporting developer communities over 10 years.
 Previously, Yoshi was in Developer Relation team for many client side technologies, where he drove a lot of launch projects of new products such as Chromecast, Android Wear, Google Assistant, et al.
 (74 words, 491 chars)

 ## プロフィール